mrquatsch/GoDaddy_A-Record_Updater/README.md

 ##### Feel free to fork this as you please and copy my docker container.

-**NOTE:** I made the docker container when I fairly new to Docker, so it can probably be made a bit smaller than the current iteration.
+**NOTE:** I made the docker container when I was fairly new to Docker, so it can probably be made a bit smaller than the current iteration.